 All at Buttershaw Business and Enterprise College are passionately committed to promoting Equality, Diversity and Inclusion for all in the BBEC family.
 We are committed to creating a school, built on our values, where all truly belong and can thrive.
 We actively promote inclusion and robustly challenge unfair treatment of any kind.

-We are working towards achieving our Diversity Mark Bronze Award in 2021-22.
+We have achieved our Diversity Mark Bronze Award.

 Our commitment to creating an inclusive school is embodied in 6 areas of development.